Syntoxr/watchparty-userscript/readme.md

 ## usage

 - To run this script, you need to install an userscript manager like [Violentmonkey](https://violentmonkey.github.io/get-it/) (preferred) or [Tampermonkey](https://www.tampermonkey.net/).
-- After that, open this [TODO] file.
+- After that, open [this](https://github.com/Syntoxr/watchparty-userscript/raw/gh-pages/watchparty.prod.user.js) file.
 The userscript manager will automatically notice that you opened an userscript and asks if you want to install it.

 ## development